bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 Also update aspectj-maven-plugin version to 1.11

-inside aspectj-maven-plugin definition (in pom.xml) so that it looks like:
+The resulting plugin definition should look like:

 	<plugin>
 		<groupId>org.codehaus.mojo</groupId>